 The pizza at Pat's Pizzeria is cut into party squares.
 I later found out that in Chicago this type of thin crust pizza is referred to as "tavern style".
 I especially love the center "honey pot" cuts from party cut pizza.
 And the taste was very good.
 I can't say it was as good as the thin crust pizza at Salerno's on Grand or at Vito and Nick's, but it was certainly in the immediate neighborhood.
 The sauce was tangy and faintly sweet, the cheese was very fresh and flavorful, and the fennel sausage was outstanding.
 The mushrooms were also very fresh and I did like the pepperoni.
 It wasn't too salty, but still had a little zip to the taste.
 It was a truly a tavern style pizza - it went very well with a beer.
 And I love pizzas that taste great with a beer.
 Adding the parmesan cheese, dried oregano and red pepper flakes to some of the subsequent squares just helped heighten the taste.

-While Salerno's on Grove remains my "holy grail" of thin crust pizzas, I have to say that the pizza at Pat's Pizzeria and Ristorante was certainly in Salerno's neighborhood.
+While Salerno's on Grand remains my "holy grail" of thin crust pizzas, I have to say that the pizza at Pat's Pizzeria and Ristorante was certainly in Salerno's neighborhood.
 I don't know if I've had a thin crust pizza where so much planning and preparation goes into the making of the pizza.
-I was overly impressed with Pat's Pizza and knew that I would be back again at some point.
+I was extremely impressed with Pat's Pizza and knew that I would be back again at some point.
 I can easily see where they've been named the best thin crust pizza in Chicago by voters a number of times over the years.
 The pizza is that good.